cgaldston/US-Power-Outage-Trends-Data-Analysis-and-Predictions/README.md

   width="800"
   height="600"
   frameborder="0"
-  style="margin: 0; padding: 0;"
+  style="margin: 0; padding: 0; display: block;"
 ></iframe>

 Based on this plot, it seems that the state the power outage occured has an impact on the duration of the outage.
-This can be helpful for us to understand qualities of these areas that may impact outage duration, and also suggests it will be helpful for our prediction task as well.
+This can be helpful for us to understand qualities of these areas that may impact outage duration, and also suggests it will be helpful for our prediction task.

 ### Interesting Aggregates
 To further investigate the geographic distribution of power outage impacts, we grouped our dataset by CLIMATE.REGION and calculated the average outage duration and the average number of customers affected in each region.
 This provides insight into how regional factors might influence both the duration of outages and the scale of their impact on customers.